mike-albano/rssi_getter/README.md

 # RSSI Getter

 A simple Python script that prints your clients RSSI and APs POV of your clients RSSI.
+This works **only on Macbooks** (grabs the client RSSI using "airport -I")

 ## Dependencies